ordros/Basic-SQLi-Tutorial/README.md

   </body>
 </html>
 ```
 Visit http://127.0.0.1:5000/login to verify that this works.
+Right now, the username and password is set to admin.
-We also need to have a location that this page goes to, so let's add a secret route too!
+However, we don't have a destination yet, so let's add a secret route too!
 ```python
 @app.route('/secret')
 def secret():